Meet Tolga Senel of El Turco Coffee

 Cool story about how Tolga and I connected.
 In August, I was visiting family in Tampa and he sent me a DM on Instagram asking if I would be open to trying El Turco Coffee and do a review.
 Located in Tampa, Tolga had no idea I was actually in town at the time.

-Due to scheduling conflicts, we weren’t able to meet in person while I was in Tampa, but when I returned to Colorado a couple of weeks later, he had shipped a large bag of his amazing Columbian medium roast beans to me.
+Due to scheduling conflicts, we weren’t able to meet in person while I was in Tampa, but when I returned to Colorado a couple of weeks later, he had shipped a large bag of his amazing Colombian medium roast beans to me.

 I’m happy to share my review of El Turco Coffee, but first…. his story.
 Tolga, tell our readers, are you a shop, roastery or both?